Preparedness for the Elderly

 Helping the elderly recover from the emotional aftermath of a disaster ![]()

-This one-page PDF file provides helpful tips on how to best support older family members in the aftermath of a disaster.
+Texas Heath and Human Services provides helpful tips on how to best support older family members in the aftermath of a disaster.
 It’s important to be aware of their special needs and vulnerabilities.